 The third issue was about saddles.
-To be honest, even though I have a significant amount of experience in testing electric guitars, I didn’t even check them, instead set it up and played it rarely.
+To be honest, even though I have a significant amount of experience in testing electric guitars, I didn’t even check them (silly me!), instead set them up and played them rarely.

 Always check every component on your guitars!